googleapis/google-cloud-java/docs/client_retries.md

 - ...
 - Attempt X: Random value between [1, 500]

-## How to find the Retry Configurations for an RPC
-Default retry params are configured inside the client's generated StubSettings' class.

 ## Retry Examples
 The following examples below show the behavior of some retry configurations.